Josh Smith Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to rank 13th in baseball in home runs surrendered (90 total, 1.1 per game).
+- Astros pitchers combine to rank 12th in baseball in home runs given up (91 total, 1.1 per game).

-- Dubin starts for the first time this season for the Astros.
+- Javier (7-1) takes the mound for the Astros in his 17th start of the season.
+He's put together a 3.72 ERA in 87 2/3 innings pitched, with 78 strikeouts.

-- The 27-year-old right-hander came out of the bullpen in his most recent outing this season, one of two appearances so far.
+- His last time out was on Wednesday against the St. Louis Cardinals, when the right-hander tossed four innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.